maddkarim/clothshopssalzburg/README.md

 Design Choices:
 The icons used to represent clothing types were generated with the help of ChatGPT, but I carefully edited them myself — adjusting colors, scaling, shape and layout so they would look visually consistent on the map.
 I also made design decisions to keep the interface clean: the legend is placed on the side and works as an interactive filter, not just a static guide.
 I replaced the default OpenStreetMap background with CartoDB Positron for a more modern look.
 The search bar is positioned neatly and doesn’t overlap with zoom buttons or the legend.
 There’s also a button that shows the user’s current location on the map — but only when clicked.
+I also added a smooth animation effect to improve the user experience.
+When a user clicks on a clothing type (e.g., Sport or Casual) or a category (Men, Women, Children), the relevant shops appear and disappear with a soft fade transition instead of suddenly popping on and off the map.
+This small animation was implemented using JavaScript and CSS, and it really helps the interaction feel more fluid and polished.
+The same transition applies to categories and metadata.

 Analysis:
 One of the hardest parts was implementing the filtering system.
 Since many shops sell more than one type of clothing (e.g., both casual and sport), I had to write logic that checks for partial matches inside the string values.
 That required some custom JavaScript work to make sure filters work dynamically and markers are updated correctly.